How to make paper mache with PVA glue

 Having the clingfilm over the bottom of the shape makes it much easier to make the bottom of your bowl, as you can use the clingfilm as a surface to apply your newspaper strips on top of.

 Once you have at least 4 layers of newspaper in place, turn your paper mache upside down and leave it to dry.
-It will take at least 24 hours for them to dry properly.
+It will take at least 24 hours to dry properly.

 Step 8